jb-ut/NBA_final_project/README.md

 and more, with plans for expansion!

 Software and applications utilized for this study included:

-- Group GitHub account
+- Group GitHub repo
 - Python 3.7.6
+- SQL Alchemy
 - Pandas
-- SQL
-- pgAdmin
+- SQL within pgAdmin
 - Tableau
-- Tableau Dashboards

 ## Analysis and Workflow